paramify/support/docs/migrate-fedramp.md

 5. A new Rev5 project copy will be created.

 Depending on the options you selected, you may need to go reapply parameter settings and apply suggested Risk Solutions.

+Custom Responses can now be migrated from Rev 4 to Rev 5 FedRAMP projects.
+Paramify has built in the control mapping changes from Rev 4 to Rev 5 to perform the migration systematically.
+New control requirements for Rev 5 can be quickly addressed leveraging Risk Solutions or creating new custom responses.